Explore The Secrets Of Walleye Fishing In North Dakota

 Fishermen in ND are quite fortunate to have excellent walleye throughout the state.
 Major lakes including Arrowwood Lake, Bowman-Haley Lake, Buffalo Lodge Lake, Devils Lake, Dry Lake, Jamestown Reservoir, Lake Ashtabula, Lake Audubon, Lake Darling, Lake Metigoshe, Lake Oahe, Lake Sakakawea, Lake Tschida, Pipestem Lake, Stump Lake and the Missouri River all have healthy populations of walleye.
+Ice fishing for walleye is popular on many of these waters in winter.
 Many rivers flowing into or out of these lakes may also have walleye.

 North Dakota walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

 Watch this video for walleye tips and tactics.